 An alternative to the election is to add language that requires prior partners to make contributions to the partnership for their share of the adjustments.
 Either option is intended to relieve the impact on new partners.

-Who will be the designated partnership representative and how will this position will be administered?
+Who will be designated partnership representative and how this position will be administered.

 Have you replaced the ‘tax matters partner’ phrase with partnership representative?

 - This individual replaces the tax matters partner and does not have to be a partner.

 - The partnership representative has total authority with regards to the audit, so we recommend you add language requiring the representative to notify partners when an IRS notice is received, keep partners apprised of audit activities, and notify partners of the audit results prior to accepting any audit changes.